11 Types of Logos, How & When to Use Them (Ultimate Guide 2022)

 2. Wordmark or Logotype

 Wordmarks are also typography-based logos.
-However, this type of logos is composed of the complete brand name set in a specific typeface.
+However, this type of logo is composed of the complete brand name set in a specific typeface.
 Logotypes do not contain images, symbols, or emblems at all.
 Examples are Facebook, Canon, Samsung, Sony, Google, Microsoft, etc.

 A. When To Use Wordmark Logos